 Depending on where you live will depend what time of year you plant strawberries.
 If you live in an extremely hot climate you will plant in the fall, and if in a cooler climate you planting is done in the Spring.
-Your local gardening store can help you to determine the right season to plant them for your location.
+Your local gardening store can help you to determine the right season to plant your elevated strawberry beds for your area.

 Spacing the Strawberry Plants in Raised Bed

 The spacing your strawberry plants require within the raised bed varies by the variety you choose.
 For the most part, those that bear fruit once need 1-1 1/2 foot spacing between each plant.
 Everbearing strawberry varieties tend to need a little less space and can be placed as close as 8 inches apart, though closer to a foot is better.
 Packaging should indicate the varieties exact needs.

 As for water you will want to give about an inch of water per plant each week, unless you are having severely hot dry spells or live in hot conditions.
 While I do recommend mulching around each plant, because strawberries don’t have a deep root system, I suggest holding off on mulching your strawberry garden beds until late spring or early summer.
 This allows the strawberry plants to enjoy sun warmed soil during the cooler weeks, and the moist retention and weed blocking of the mulch during the hotter ones.

 Agfabric Grow Tunnel, 4Ftx4Ft With 2.4Mil Film Special Design For Raised BedHoont Powerful Outdoor Water Blaster Animal Pest Repeller – Motion Activated – Blasts Dogs, Cats, Squirrels, Deer, Birds, Etc. Out of Your Property [UPGRADED VERSION]FoxFarm FX14057 FoxFarm Happy Frog Steamed Bone Meal Fertilizer